· · ·

 Candy Cane Brownies

-Using Hershey's Classic Brownie Recipe, I added a candy cane frosting with a chocolate shell for this holiday brownie!
+Using Hershey's Classic Brownie Recipe, I added a candy cane frosting and a chocolate shell for this holiday brownie!

 Print Recipe